hoff/time-for-a-demo/README.md

-#Time for a demo!
+# Time for a demo!

-This repo contains a demo application featuring an Angular 5 frontend & App Engine backend (python).
+This repo contains a demo application featuring an Angular 5 frontend & App Engine backend (Python).